-At the end of a stage of study: Students will be asked to complete a Course Survey at the end of each major stage of study e.g. end of stage 1 etc. These surveys are designed to provide information from students on how LCB can continually improve its courses.
+At the end of a stage of study: Students will be asked to complete a Course Survey at the end of each major stage of study e.g. end of superior level etc. These surveys are designed to provide information from students on how LCB can continually improve its courses.

-Students are also be required to complete a Course Survey on their return from Industry Placement (Stage 2).
+Students may also be required to do a survey on their return from Industry Placement.